yorhun/urban-rural-temperatures/README.md

-# ETL data pipeline deployed on a micro machine
+# Data pipeline deployed on a micro machine

 <a href="https://lookerstudio.google.com/reporting/c9e8d7e9-dab1-467e-93ee-116ec058932c">
   <img src="./imgs/dashboard_screenshot.png" width="840" alt="dashboard screenshot">
   <br>
-  <strong>Visit the interactive dashboard</strong>
+  <strong>Visit the interactive dashboard by following this link.</strong>
 </a>

 ## Project Overview

 A data pipeline that examines temperature differences between some urban and rural locations that are close to each other.
 Implemented as a technical exercise.

-- Collects historical weather data from the Open-Meteo API
+- Collects historical weather data from a public API
 - Processes and examines temperature differentials between urban and rural location pairs
 - Runs on a micro machine on the cloud
 - Visualizes results via Looker Studio, autoupdates daily

 ## Technologies Used

-- **Programming**: Python, SQL
+- **Programming**: Python, SQL, Bash
-- **Cloud**: AWS
+- **Cloud**: AWS (EC2, RDS)
-- **Database**: PostgreSQL (edit: ended up moving to RDS based PostgreSQL - still a micro machine.)
+- **Database**: PostgreSQL (edit: ended up moving to RDS based PostgreSQL - ETL scripts still run on a micro machine.)
 - **Version Control**: Git
-- **Containerization**: Docker (only used for local development to construct a test database)
+- **Containerization**: Docker (for local development to construct a test database)
 - **Visualization**: Looker Studio
 - **Data Source**: Open-Meteo API (historical weather data) - https://open-meteo.com